Macron visits Netherlands after Taiwan comments make waves | Politics

 Macron's trip to Amsterdam and The Hague is the first state visit by a French leader since Jacques Chirac 23 years ago and underscores the close links between the Netherlands and France and the two leaders.

-In the evening, Macron and his wife Brigitte are attending a banquet in Amsterdam hosted by King Willem-Alexander.
+In the evening, Macron and his wife ,Brigitte, return to Amsterdam for a banquet hosted by Willem-Alexander.

-On Wednesday, Macron visits a science park in Amsterdam and holds talks with Prime Minister Mark Rutte before visiting the blockbuster exhibition of paintings by Dutch Master Johannes Vermeer at the Rijksmuseum.
+On Wednesday, Macron itinerary includes visiting a science park in Amsterdam, talks with Prime Minister Mark Rutte and viewing a blockbuster exhibition of paintings by Dutch Master Johannes Vermeer at the Rijksmuseum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)